 After all, You get to start and end your day in the park, and typically at a very desirable location, you just have to walk out the door of the lodge!
 No need to have to get up early to head to the park, wait in line at the entrance gate and drive to your first stop because you are already there.

 We have been on a mission to stay in as many National Park Service Lodges as we can during our park adventures throughout the United States with each stay being fantastic!

-We have watched the most breathtaking sunset having a drink on the outside patio of the restaurant at the Chisos Mountain Lodge at Big Bend National Park.
+We have watched the most breathtaking sunset having a drink on the outside patio of the restaurant at Chisos Mountain Lodge in Big Bend National Park.
 We also watched the sunrise in early January over the Grand Canyon from the comfort of our cabin at the Bright Angel Lodge.

 My top three favorite memories are watching Old Faithful erupt in the early morning from the Old Faithful Inn in Yellowstone, Watching the sunset over the Pacific Ocean at the Kalaloch Lodge at Olympic National Park and attending the Bracebridge Dinner at the Ahwahnee Hotel.

 One thing to remember is that many of these lodges were built approximately 100 years ago.
 This means that the guest rooms may not be what you would expect from today's standards.